vuepress-theme-hope/vuepress-theme-hope/demo/theme-docs/src/demo/page.md

 ::: tip Assets

-- You can place images besides your Markdown files nd use **relative links**.
+- You can place images besides your Markdown files and use **relative links**.
 - For images in `.vuepress/public` directory, please use absolute links (i.e.: starting with `/`).

 :::